irmen/Pyro4/docs/source/Introduction.rst

     class GreetingMaker(object):
         def get_fortune(self, name):
             return "Hello, {0}.
 Here is your fortune message:\n" \
-                   "Behold the warranty -- the bold print giveth and the fine print taketh away.'".format(name)
+                   "Behold the warranty -- the bold print giveth and the fine print taketh away.".format(name)

     # save this as client.py
     import greeting